-- The achievement of strategic business objectives is effectively supported and Balance Re's ability to conduct business is safeguarded, - Governance elements and business operations are effective, - Balance Re adheres to applicable laws and regulations as well as to Balance Re's own internal guidelines, - Internal and external financial reporting and regulatory reporting processes produce complete and accurate information to support effective internal management decisions and to meet the expectations of external stakeholders.
+- The achievement of strategic business objectives is effectively supported and Balance Re's ability to conduct business is safeguarded, - Governance elements and business operations are effective. - Balance Re adheres to applicable laws and regulations as well as to Balance Re's own internal guidelines, - Internal and external financial reporting and regulatory reporting processes produce complete and accurate information to support effective internal management decisions and to meet the expectations of external stakeholders.

 As part of the Three-Lines-of-Defence, the Internal Control Framework fosters the collaboration and information sharing across Compliance, Risk Management and Actuarial key functions.
 The Internal Control's findings are stored as a primary source of information available to internal stakeholders.

 In defining the Internal Control Framework, Balance Re relies on key principles serving as guidance for its implementation.
 Those principles include a control strategy, a focus on significant risks and key controls, an awareness on risks and controls, the effectiveness and documentation of controls.
+The Internal Control guidelines describing such framework are reviewed at least annually by the Management Board as it is the case for all guidelines.